wp-plugins/fiat-alert-bar/readme.txt

 Create an alert in the WordPress dashboard using the new Alerts custom post type.
 The content or body of the alert will appear where you have placed the shortcode.
 WYSIWYG styling will be passed through (including text align center and links).

 If you create multiple alerts only the most recent one will be displayed.
-If you do not want any alert displayed then delete or trash all alerts that you have created (you can always restore the alert later and it will become immediately activated).
+If you do not want any alert displayed then change the status of each alert to "draft".

 For more information please visit http://fiatinsight.com